It's the beginning of the year, and an important meeting invitation suddenly appears on your calendar.

 2. Review your training structure

-If your leadership is burdened, hire a consulting firm focused on training and modernizing the practices of your current sales team.
+If your leadership is burdened, hire a consulting firm focused on training and modernizing your current sales team's practices.

 3. Accurately measure results

 Establish key performance indicators that reveal the results you want.
-Many teams are only tracking effort KPIs, and this will not determine whether or not your team is really capable of achieving the goals.
+Many teams are only tracking effort KPIs, which will not determine whether your team is actually capable of achieving the goals.
 So, focus on the numbers that will reveal whether your team has what it takes to increase your sales.

 4. Reinforce the responsibility of each one with their sales quota

-Goals shouldn't be loose numbers, they need to be the heart of the sales operation.
+Goals shouldn't be loose numbers; they need to be the heart of the sales operation.
 The more realistic the sales quotas are, the more focus your team will have on those individual numbers.
-If your leadership focuses on issues that are not related to this goals, it is likely that your team will not consider these goals as important on a day-to-day basis either.
-Therefore, predict your goals well and reinforce them day after day so that there are no distractions in the face of the volume of activities.
+If your leadership focuses on issues unrelated to these goals, it is likely that your team will not consider them important on a day-to-day basis either.
+Therefore, set your goals well and reinforce them day after day so that there are no distractions amid the volume of activities.
 (And, of course, good commission planning also helps motivate your salespeople with their goals).

 5. Study your current market